Q. Who owns 5 Financial?

 Q. How qualified are your advisers?

 A. Education is very important to our practice, and each of our advisers has tertiary qualifications in business related degrees.
 Further, each adviser has attained additional qualifications relevant to their area of specialty.
-This includes our Wealth Management Advisers who have each attained (or are progressing towards) Certified Financial Planner qualification.
+This includes our Wealth Management Advisers who have each attained (or are progressing towards) CERTIFIED FINANCIAL PLANNER® professional qualification.
 Please refer to Our Team page to see each person’s qualifications noted.

 Q. Do you offer an introductory meeting?